What is the STEM Student Success Scholarship?

 - Have a minimum ACT composite of 21 (or minimum SAT of 1010)

 - Have a minimum GPA of 2.5 (on a 4.0 scale)

-- Submit an unofficial transcript from COD or another college, or a high school transcript if the applicant is an incoming freshman.
+- Submit transcripts from any previous colleges, or a high school transcript if the applicant is an incoming freshman.

 In order to remain in good standing and renew the scholarship, applicants must meet ALL of the following requirements: